masvsal/WassermanGraphTF/current/doc/sample_queries.md

 call gds.nodeSimilarity.stream('GeneToInformationProjection', {similarityMetric:'OVERLAP'}) //leave replace 'OVERLAP' with 'JACCARD' to compute jaccard similarity instead.
 YIELD node1, node2, similarity
 WITH head(gds.util.asNode(node1).aliases) as gene_1, head(gds.util.asNode(node2).aliases) as gene_2, pairwise_similarity_score
-WHERE NOT name1 IS NULL AND NOT name2 IS NULL
 RETURN gene_1, gene_2, pairwise_similarity_score ORDER BY pairwise_similarity_score DESC
 ```
 - Computing similarity between two proteins.
 This only uses annotations attached to a protein isoform.